-Conditions for both tournaments:
+Conditions for both tournaments

 - 1. Minimum of 4 players per event. - 2.
-Entries may be limited to 12 players per venue, first in basis. - 3.
-Players will be advised of the method of play, draws and event information by email after closing date and prior to the commencement of play. - 4.
-All players must present their handicap cards prior to the commencement of play. - 5.
-CNZ Tournament Conditions apply.
+Entries may be limited to 12 players per venue, first in basis. - Players will be advised of the method of play, draws and event information by email after closing date and prior to the commencement of play. - 4.
+All players must present their handicap cards prior to the commencement of play.